radia78/Transformer2/README.md

 ## Usage
 ### Dataset Preparation
 To prepare the data I downloaded Stanford's WMT14 Dataset from [here](https://nlp.stanford.edu/projects/nmt/) and performed some text cleaning like converting "##UNDERSCORE##" to "_".
-Afterwards, I conver the dataset into a map style dataset and push it to Huggingface Hub.
+Afterwards, I convert the dataset into a map style dataset and push it to Huggingface Hub.
 To use the dataset, use the following line of code:
 ```
 from datasets import load_dataset
 data = load_dataset('radia/wmt14-de2en')